BAMWelDX/weldx/doc/welding-processes.md

 $ref: "./terms-1.0.0#/base_process"
 ...
 ```
-This tag class can be used to define any kind of GMAW process that matches the the `base_process` layout as described above.
+This tag class can be used to define any kind of GMAW process that matches the `base_process` layout as described above.
 While possible to use it, it should only be used in circumstances where no explicit process definition exists (yet).
 The `process/GMAW` schema might be removed in future versions of the standard.

 ## default spray and pulse arc process definitions